chibuzo-git/UnoCardGame/README.md

 AiPlayer: Plays the Uno game automatically as a player

 UnoFlip Implementation(Emmanuel Adekoya):
+In the UnoCard class the colour and value parameters are accompanied by a darkColor and darkValue parameter.
+These are then initialized in the UnoDeck class.
+The Game icons Class includes a method to understand when a flip card is played.
+Switching the flipped parameter changes the naming used in developing the icon of each card.
+The flip method is initialized in the Game method. and all other action cards not created in the light side Uno are implimented.
+The wild card method is also implimented in the UnoGameFrame.
+Also checks for what side of the game it is currently.
+All other classes in the game are made to accomodate the updated game.

 AI Player Implementation(Chibuzo Okpara):
 An AI player class was created to evaluate the topcard of the pile, store every card that matches and play any random card from the list of accepted cards in hand.